Palladium02/sendit/README.md

 # SendIt

-SendIt is JS library make the use of js build-in function fetch easier.
+SendIt is JS library to make the use of js build-in function fetch easier.

 ## Getting started